 Past Childhood Trauma

-While there are several factors which can engender the fear of intimacy, past childhood trauma well-documented as a frequent cause.
-The very first relationships that children ever have are with their parents or caregivers.
-A person who grew up being either abused or neglected when they expressed sadness, anger, or other emotional may, therefore, grow up and develop attachment issues.
+While several factors can produce the fear of intimacy, past childhood trauma is well-documented as a frequent cause.
+The very first relationships that children have are with their parents or caregivers.
+A person who grew up being either abused or neglected when they expressed sadness, anger, or other emotions may grow up and develop attachment issues.
 Due to their past trauma, they may develop a fear of getting close to someone.
-They may view emotions, connections, and other forms of intimacy as bad.
+They may view emotions, connections, and other forms of intimacy as “bad” or uncomfortable.

 Past Failed Relationships

 Unfortunately, prior relationships can greatly impact one’s future romantic endeavors.
-Not every person who has past failed relationships will develop issues with intimacy; however, it is a possibility.
-More often than not, this avoidance of intimacy comes as a defense mechanism.
-The afflicted individual may have invested a lot in their prior relationship only to have the other person hurt them in one form or another.
-Therefore, the man or woman begins to shut themselves off by avoiding future occurrences which involve intimacy, thus preventing them from vulnerability and additional, potential heartache.
+Not every person who has past failed relationships will develop common intimacy issues.
+However, it is still a possibility.
+Often, this avoidance of intimacy is merely a defense mechanism.
+This individual may have invested a lot in their prior relationship only to have the other person hurt them in one form or another.
+As a result, they begin to shut themselves off by avoiding future occurrences that involve intimacy, which prevents them from potential vulnerability and additional heartache.

 Lack Of Confidence/Low Self-Esteem

-In some situations, the fear of intimacy is prompted not by past trauma or failed relationships, but simply by how the individual views themselves.
-Confidence and self-esteem are significant factors and play a big role in the interactions and relationships that people have with others.
+In some situations, the fear of intimacy is prompted not by past trauma or failed relationships but simply by how the individual views themselves.
+Confidence and self-esteem play a significant role in the interactions and relationships that people have with others.

-An individual who views themselves poorly may not truly view themselves as worthy of love, affection, or closeness with others.
+Individuals who view themselves poorly may not truly view themselves as worthy of love, affection, or closeness with others.
 They may also begin to question why another person would want to open up to them or bond with them.
-Furthermore, they may fear eventually letting the other person down and, therefore, avoid situations where intimacy could arise altogether.
+In addition, they may fear eventually letting the other person down and, therefore, avoid situations where intimacy could arise altogether.

-Before any individual can become intimate with another person, there has to be a degree of comfort within themselves.
-Someone who does not truly like who they are will have a considerably more challenging time with bearing their soul to another human being.
+Before someone can become intimate with another person, there must be a degree of comfort within themselves.
+Someone who sincerely dislikes themselves is more likely to have a considerably more challenging time baring their soul to another human being.

-Sometimes the fear of intimacy stems from prior abuse that the afflicted individual has experienced.
-There are many forms of abuse, yet all of them have devastating impacts and can take years to heal from.
-Like people who have experienced prior failed relationships, fear of intimacy can also be a defense mechanism for individuals who do not wish to subject themselves to more potentialpain or abuse.
+Sometimes the fear of intimacy stems from prior abuse that a person has experienced.
+There are many forms of abuse, and the impact of these can run deep and take years to heal from.
+Like people who have experienced prior failed relationships, a fear of intimacy can also be a defense mechanism for individuals who do not wish to subject themselves to more potential pain or abuse.

 Relationships With Those Who Have A Fear Of Intimacy

-First and foremost comes obtaining a deep understanding of what it means to be vulnerable.
-This should be done for the sake of the individual who suffers from the fear of intimacy.
-Not only can this exercise help the other person in the relationship learn more about the meaning of intimacy, but they will also be more equipped to help their partner overcome the anxiety and phobias that they have attributed to intimacy.
+First comes getting a deep understanding of what it means to be vulnerable.
+This should be done for the sake of the individual who is struggling with a fear of intimacy, but this exercise can also help the other person in the relationship learn more about the meaning of intimacy.
+Still, they will also be more equipped to help their partner overcome the anxiety and phobias they have attributed to intimacy.

 Next comes the ability to abstain from judgment.
-Sometimes, it can be so easy for an individual to ask themselves, "why can’t he/she just trust me?”
-While this train of thought is completely understandable, the person must also understand that the fear of intimacy is a very complicated, internal issue.
-If the afflicted person feels as though they are being judged, they will likely retreat further into their shell or cut the other person out of their life altogether.
-Displaying acceptance, kindness, not judgment or anger is one of the best courses of action.
+Sometimes, it can be easy for an individual to ask themselves, “Why can’t they just trust me?”
+While this train of thought is completely understandable, the person must also understand that the fear of intimacy is a very complicated internal issue.
+If the person who fears intimacy feels as though they are being judged, they will likely retreat further into their shell or cut the other person out of their life altogether.
+Displaying acceptance and kindness rather than judgment and anger is one of the best courses of action.

-An individual who is involved with a person who fears intimacy should finally ensure that they validate their partner.
+Finally, an individual involved with a person who fears intimacy should always ensure that they validate their partner.
 However, be careful not to go too far, as extreme validation is likely to have the opposite intended impact.
-However, appropriate validation can be as simple as hearing them out and ensuring that they know their feelings are normal and that you are there for them.
+Appropriate validation can be as simple as hearing them out and ensuring they know their feelings are normal and that you are there for them.

-Sometimes people often make the error of thinking their significant other is already aware of certain positive affirmation, but verbally hearing words of kindness can make all the difference in the world.
+Sometimes people assume that their significant other is already aware of certain positive affirmations, but verbally hearing words of kindness can make all the difference in the world.
 This is especially applicable to an individual who is phobic or anxious about intimacy.

 How To Overcome The Fear Of Intimacy

 While overcoming the fear of intimacy may feel like an overwhelming task, our team at ReGain has years of experience helping people (and couples) recover from this phobia.
 The first step is to stop listening to your critical inner voice.
-More often than not, this is the voice which tells people "you can’t do that," "he/she might hurt you if you open up to them," "you're better off being alone.”
-The ability to essentially "turn off" this voice takes a sense of awareness.
-Each person should know who they are, believe in themselves, and rest assured that they are lovable and worthy of enjoying the sacredness of intimacy with another human being.
+Often, this is the voice that tells people, “You can’t do that,” “They might hurt you if you open up to them,” or “You’re better off being alone.”
+The ability to essentially shut out this voice takes a sense of awareness.
+Each person should know who they are, believe in themselves, and rest assured that they are lovable and worthy of enjoying intimacy with another human being.
 If you’re reading this and thinking, “But not me,” then that’s a sign you could benefit from hearing an outside perspective.

-However, the polar opposite is also applicable, which is where boosting confidence and admonishing insecurities comes into play.
-Individuals who suffer from intimacy can improve their self-perception by telling themselves "I am worthy of love,” “I am beautiful,” “I have so much to offer,” “I deserve happiness,” “I deserve healthy relationships.”
-Believing the preceding affirmations can take time, especially if the individual has already internalized negative beliefs about themselves.
+However, the opposite is also applicable, where boosting confidence and conquering insecurities comes into play.
+Individuals who struggle with intimacy can improve their self-perception by telling themselves, “I am worthy of love,” “I am beautiful,” “I have so much to offer,” “I deserve happiness,” “I deserve healthy relationships.”
+Believing the preceding affirmations can take time, especially if individuals have already formed negative beliefs about themselves.
 However, consistency wins in the end.
-If the person sticks it out and shifts their self-talk from positive to negative, they will inevitably feel better about themselves with time.
+If the person sticks it out and shifts their self-talk from negative to positive, they will inevitably feel better about themselves.
+You have to give things time.

 A Final Word

-While each can take the steps above to overcome the fear of intimacy, sometimes speaking with a professional can also help as well and ensure that progress is not only long-lasting but permanent.
-Sometimes, people have a difficult time with seeking help and view it as a sign of weakness rather than strength.
+While most anyone can take the steps above to overcome their fear of intimacy, sometimes speaking with a professional can help ensure that the progress is long-lasting but permanent.
+Sometimes, people have difficulty seeking help and view it as a sign of weakness rather than strength.
 However, thankfully the negative stigmas around mental health and mental health treatment are shifting as we begin to understand their incredible importance more.